cspickert/plistlib.js/README.md

 ## Known issues

-* [ERROR] Does not output the correct date format.
 * [ERROR] Does not properly escape strings (`_escapeAndEncode` is unimplemented)
 * Currently write-only (no ability to parse XML yet).
 * Does not support binary data (the `<data>` tag).